Auto-ANT/Auto-ANT/README.md

 #  Auto Analysis and Tables (ANT) Version 1

+# Running Auto ANT as an application
-Running Auto ANT as an application
+Running Auto ANT as an application does not require any programming expertise.
+After downloading the application, it can be run without any further installations.
 1. Open the folder "Ready to use applications"
 2. Select the relevant zip file depending on your operating system (mac or PC) and click it
-3. In the upper right corner there aree 3 dots ("...").
+3. In the upper right corner there are 3 dots ("...").
 Click this, and download the .zip file
 4. Unzip the file
 5. Right click the file and select open (if you double click it directly, a warning may prevent it from opening)
 6. The application might take a minute to open.
 Once opened it's ready to be used.

-# Running the application via the code
+# Running Auto ANT via code
-To use the code for the application, the user will need to download the repo (either via cloning or downloading the zip).
+To run Auto ANT via code, the user will need to download the repo (either via cloning or downloading the zip).
 To run the code, the user will need to use python 3.7.3.

 ## Easiest Install: Via Conda